getporter/porter/docs/content/plugins/_index.md

 blocks for authoring bundles.
 There are a couple [types of plugins][types] and each plugin binary may contain multiple implementations.

+See the [Discoverability Guide][discoverability] on how to search for available plugins and/or add your own to the list.

 [vs]: /mixins-vs-plugins/
 [types]: /plugins/types/
+[discoverability]: /plugins/discoverability.md